goingpaper/project/README.md

 To run the application an installation of Django is required, the latest one can be found at https://www.djangoproject.com/download/ .
 Now to run the app in the project directory go to project/project in terminal.
-To initialise the database type 'python manage.py syncdb' and to import the data type 'export DJANGO_SETTINGS_MODULE=project.settings' and 'python import.py', now type 'python manage.py runserver' to run the application.
+To initialise the database type 'python manage.py syncdb'(The SQL code which creates the tables can be accessed by the terminal command 'python manage.py sqlall barreviews') and to import the data type 'export DJANGO_SETTINGS_MODULE=project.settings' and 'python import.py', now type 'python manage.py runserver' to run the application.